afan-gf/afan-gf.github.io/LLM_Agent_Tool_Using.md

 Three phases of methods can be identified chronologically:
 - Early approaches used Prompt engineering
 - Later, data-centric approaches used SFT or DPO methods
-- Since DeepSeek-R1's work, RL (Reinforcement Learning) has become a hot research direction
+- Since DeepSeek-R1's work is released, RL (Reinforcement Learning) has become a hot research direction

 ### Method 1: Prompt
 Using in-context learning to provide prompt examples of tool usage, or carefully designing specific reasoning and tool usage prompt schemes.
 Representative work: ReAct.